gotzmann/comet/README.md

   <img width="600" src="latency-1000.jpg">
 </p>

 Comet provides sub-millisecond latency for typical scenarios.
-Even under hard pressure of thousands concurrent connections it can compete with frameworks of compiled platforms like Go and Java.
+Even under hard pressure of thousand concurrent connections it can compete with frameworks of compiled platforms like Go and Java.

 ## Basics